-Improve the socioeconomic condition and livelihoods of 1.1 million people living in poverty in the hard-to-reach areas by 2020.
+Improving the socioeconomic conditions and livelihoods of 1.1 million people living in poverty in hard-to-reach areas by 2020.

-Pockets of extreme poverty are particularly prevalent in the hard-to-reach regions, where often entire communities lack access to basic services and economic opportunities.
-A single programme intervention cannot solve these challenges.
-Limited connectivity not only restricts people’s mobility and their livelihood options, but also their access to essential services.
+Pockets of extreme poverty are particularly prevalent in hard-to-reach regions, where entire communities have limited connectivity and often cannot access to essential services and economic opportunities.

 Whatever we do, our sustainable growth will be challenged due to climate change-related issues.
 Our government can replicated BRAC’s integrated development plan to tackle the impacts of climate changes in haor region.

 The concept of integrated development is very effective for hard-to-reach areas.
 Since I visited some of the IDP covered area and observed their interventions and innovations.
 I found this ‘holistic’ model have that much ability to make significant positive changes in those remote areas.
 I also personally believe it will also be a learning material of our government to take longer initiative of development in the context of haor.

 BRAC IDP is working in the sub-district of Nawabganj in the district of Dinajpur.
 There are around 3,000 indigenous families here.
 We are working with BRAC to develop their livelihood, ensure education, and integrate them into the mainstream development process.